andreacorinti/andreacorinti.com/src/posts/eng/akira-and-final-fantasy-vii.md

 > We knew the world would not be the same.
 A few people laughed, a few people cried.
 Most people were silent.
 I remembered the line from the Hindu scripture, the Bhagavad Gita; Vishnu is trying to persuade the Prince that he should do his duty and, to impress him, takes on his multi-armed form and says, 'Now I am become Death, the destroyer of worlds.'
 I suppose we all thought that, one way or another.

-On this point that, in my opinion, it's **crucial to understanding the entire entertainment industry of Japan**, I recommend [this excellent article from _The Conversation_](https://theconversation.com/the-deep-influence-of-the-a-bomb-on-anime-and-manga-45275).
+On this topic that, in my opinion, it's **crucial to understanding the entire entertainment industry of Japan**, I recommend [this excellent article from _The Conversation_](https://theconversation.com/the-deep-influence-of-the-a-bomb-on-anime-and-manga-45275).

 ## Spirituality and Science